 EPA requires that pesticide manufacturers determine and specify respiratory protection according to the anticipated hazards and risk of inhalation.
 Manufacturers provide requirements for respiratory protection on the pesticide label that are product- and task-specific.
-It is extremely important to read and follow the product label for respirator requirements since pesticides may have different formulations and use directions.
+It would potentially be life-threatening to assume that all products with the same active ingredient have the same respiratory protection requirements.
+Read and follow each individual product's label for respirator requirements since pesticides may have different formulations and use directions.

 The pesticide label states whether you must use a respirator and, if so, which type.
 Atmosphere-supplying respirators provide clean, breathable air from an uncontaminated source, while air-purifying respirators remove contaminants from the air that you breathe.
 Both may be configured with either tight- or loose-fitting face pieces.
 When a tight-fitting respirator is used, fit testing is required to select the correct size, model, and manufacturer.
 Occupational users of pesticides must understand the capabilities and limitations of each respirator they will use.